jchristn/WatsonWebsocket/README.md

 For more information on using SSL certificates, please refer to the wiki.

-## New in v2.1.7
+## New in v2.2.0

-- Minor fixes
+- Minor refactor
-- SendAsync using string
-- Statistics object for both client and server
+- MessageReceivedEventArgs now includes the type of message (Text, Binary)

 ## Server Example
 ```